 - When I quit drinking, I immediately began taking a standard B-Complex supplement, which contained 100 mg of thiamine.

-- Alcohol Support, a natural supplement that covers many bases for treating alcohol withdrawal naturally, also contains 100 mg of thiamine in a daily dose.
-(You can read my review of Alcohol Support here.)
+- Calm Support, a natural supplement that covers many bases for treating alcohol withdrawal naturally, also contains 10 mg of thiamine in a daily dose.

-- If I had to take thiamine for alcohol withdrawal again, I would take Alcohol Support instead of a B-Complex because it contains the active form of thiamine.
+- If I had to take thiamine for alcohol withdrawal again, I would take Calm Support because it contains the active form of thiamine.
 Active vitamins are more easily absorbed because they do not require enzymatic activation in your body.

 - I no longer take thiamine because I have restored my natural levels through supplementation – and since I do not drink, I no longer suffer any symptoms of thiamine deficiency.